Native Education Practices

 CES acknowledges that we do not have the right to cultural and Indigenous Intellectual property.
 We have modified our internal process to support the development of curriculum related to the Original People of the Americas without any expectation of using Native derived content without express written agreement.
 Additionally, we will follow confidentiality expectations of all Native entities who invite us to support their work in PD development planning.

 CES can provide co-facilitation, coplanning, learning partnership, registration, IT support as requested, and PDP certification for PD, conferences, and community engagements.
+CES is a DESE approved PDP provider.

 Centering a Place-Based Protocol

-Through the lens of a place-based approach, together we will co-create solutions and actions based on the Five Threads of Indigenous Learning related to Place, Experience, Interconnectedness, Intergenerational, and Storytelling.
+We can help you to develop an understanding of what a Place-Based approach can look like and how it can be applied, and draft and/or evaluate organizational documents such as strategic plans, curriculum units, and meeting agendas through the lens of a place-based approach, and based on the Five Threads of Indigenous Learning related to Place, Experience, Interconnectedness, Intergenerational, and Storytelling.

 Curriculum Review